Thai rabbits are hardy and strong

 Where to buy a Thai rabbit

-If you’d like to buy a Thai rabbit and you’re in Bangkok, I always get mine at one of the breeders at Chatuchak market that sells them.
+If you would like to buy a Thai rabbit and you are in Bangkok, I always get mine at one of the breeders at Chatuchak market that sells them.

-I would only recommend buying a baby rabbit at Chatuchak, however, as both times I’ve bought older rabbits they’ve had major health issues and haven’t lived long.
-My guess is that’s because some of the breeders (not all!) don’t take particularly good care of them, so the longer the rabbits are in their care the more health problems they have.
+I would only recommend buying a baby rabbit at Chatuchak, however, as both times I have bought older rabbits they have had major health issues and haven’t lived long.
+My guess is that is because some of the breeders (not all!) don’t take particularly good care of them, so the longer the rabbits are in their care the more health problems they have.

-If the rabbits are just a couple of months old when you get them, however, in my experience they have been very healthy, and are strong enough that they’re easy to keep healthy from then on, as long as they are properly fed and taken care of.
+If the rabbits are just a couple of months old when you get them, however, they are generally very healthy and strong enough that they are easy to keep healthy from then on, as long as they are properly fed and taken care of.

 How much are Thai rabbits?